RoryQ/wrench/README.md

   help          Help about any command completion    Generate the autocompletion script for the specified shell

+Migrate database

+Usage:
+  wrench migrate [command]

+Available Commands:
+  create      Create a set of sequential up migrations in directory up          Apply all or N up migrations version     Print current migration version history     Print migration version history setup-lock  Initialise or reset the migration lock repair      If a migration has failed, clean up any schema changes manually then repair the history with this command

 Flags:
       --credentials-file string          Specify Credentials File
       --database string                  Cloud Spanner database name (optional. if not set, will use $SPANNER_DATABASE_ID value)
       --directory string                 Directory that schema file placed (required) -h, --help                             help for wrench
       --instance string                  Cloud Spanner instance name (optional. if not set, will use $SPANNER_INSTANCE_ID value) (default "test-instance")
-      --lock-identifier string           Random identifier used to lock migration operations to a single wrench process. (optional. if not set then it will be generated) (default "7da31609-e4c8-4aae-9f7c-b9db98c231e1")
+      --lock-identifier string           Random identifier used to lock migration operations to a single wrench process. (optional. if not set then it will be generated) (default "58a4394a-19f9-4dbf-880d-20b6cf169d46")
       --project string                   GCP project id (optional. if not set, will use $SPANNER_PROJECT_ID or $GOOGLE_CLOUD_PROJECT value) (default "my-project")
       --schema-file string               Name of schema file (optional. if not set, will use default 'schema.sql' file name) --sequence-interval uint16         Used to generate the next migration id.
 Rounds up to the next interval. (optional. if not set, will use $WRENCH_SEQUENCE_INTERVAL or default to 1) (default 1)